taylorfriesen6/java-getorders/README.md

 ## Instructions

 * [ ] Please fork and clone this repository.
 Copy your solution from part 1 into this repository.
 Your solution from part 1 is the starting point for part 2.
-If your part 1 did not reach MVP, please check with your TL group leader about your options.
-Regularly commit and push your code as appropriate.
+You will then need to run a `git add .` Regularly commit and push your code as appropriate.

 * [ ] Expose the following endpoints